slurmulon/bach/README.md

 It assumes little about its interpreter and is founded upon traditional music theory concepts.

-The syntax will feel very familiar to developers who use dynamically typed languages.
+The syntax will feel familiar to developers who use dynamically typed languages.

-Of course, it is intuitive and easy to write for non-technical people as well!
+Of course, it is intuitive to read and write for non-technical people as well!

 ## Goals